 The winning patterns are similar to 75 Ball.
-However, due to the card’s unique design there are new patterns available; for instance, diagonal bingo or corner bingo are now pattern options.
-The unique patterns, card differences, and increased numbers make this a more enjoyable version with better odds than 75 Ball Bingo.
+However, due to the card’s unique design, there are new patterns available; for instance, diagonal bingo or corner bingo are now pattern options.
+The unique patterns, card differences, and increased numbers make this a more enjoyable version with better odds than 75-Ball Bingo.

-With a 5x5 card, 90 Ball offers three different ways to win during each game.
+With a 5x5 card, 90-Ball offers three different ways to win during each game.
 Each strip, normally bought 6 at a time, contains numbers 1 through 90.
 The numbers are only repeated once, which gives players a chance to stamp their card each time a number is called.

 Because there are no actual costs for paper, the cards are normally sold for a decreased cost, allowing bingo fanatics to play for just pennies.
-In a single game players can win on a single horizontal line, two lines, or a full house.
+In a single game, players can win on a single horizontal line, two lines, or a full house.
 The prizes differ for each line and are split if there is more than one winner.
 The full house receives the biggest prize.

 Although there is a network of guaranteed prizes, the main attraction for many bingo players is the progressive jackpot games.
-The system is the same like in the online slots world - a progressive jackpot game takes a small percentage of each player's buy-in and adds it to the communal jackpot.
+The system is the same as in the online slots world - a progressive jackpot game takes a small percentage of each player's buy-in and adds it to the communal jackpot.

 Under this system, thousands of players and their buy-ins are added to the jackpot each hour and the end result is a jackpot that grows exponentially and often reaches hundreds of thousands and, sometimes, millions of pounds.

 What is bingo, if not a social platform for people of all ages?
-Bingo has always had a social core and its transition to the internet did nothing to smother that.
+Bingo has always had a social core and its transition to the Internet did nothing to smother that.
 Online bingo offers the opportunity to embrace an inviting community while enjoying unlimited gameplay and a huge variety of excellent games.